John P. Cunha, DO, FACOEP

 If untreated, esophagitis caused by GERD can lead to bleeding, ulcers, and chronic scarring.
 This scarring can narrow the esophagus, eventually interfering with the ability to swallow.

-A major complication, which occurs in about 10% to 15% of people with chronic or longstanding GERD, is Barrett's esophagus, which increases the risk of esophageal cancer.
-About 0.5% of those who develop Barrett's esophagus will develop esophageal adenocarcinoma.
+A major complication, which occurs in a significant portion of people with chronic or longstanding GERD, is Barrett's esophagus, which increases the risk of esophageal cancer.
+A very few of those who develop Barrett's esophagus will develop esophageal adenocarcinoma.

 Severe esophagitis may lead to difficult or painful swallowing, and malnutrition.